 I love doing mosaics.
 It’s like building a puzzle but you get to decide what pieces you want to use and how you want to use them 😉 And since the theme for this month’s IBC challenge is Valentine I thought I’d share a tutorial on how to make this little heart mosaic doorstop.
-It’s a perfect beginner project if you’d like to learn how to mosaic and it doesn’t cost a lot either.
+It’s a perfect beginner project and it doesn’t cost a lot either.

-But I’ll get to that in a minuteLet me first tell you a little bit about the Int’l Bloggers Club (IBC).
+But before I get to the tutorial, let me first tell you a little bit about the Int’l Bloggers Club (IBC).
 Every month a group of bloggers from around the world get together to create something using a common theme.
-Last month was all about Christmas and this month we’re sharing Valentine’s gift and decor ideas.
+Our previous challenge was all about Christmas and this month we’re sharing Valentine’s gift and decor ideas.
 You’ll be able to see all of our projects at the bottom of the post.
 Okay, let’s get back to mosaicing that little doorstop shall we 😉

 What you need for the mosaic doorstop